b0bd0g/403-ForbiddenDesire/README.md

 -**Incorrect Chunking** - includes data that is chunked incorrectly in the request

 -**User Agent Fuzzing** - tries multiple user agents to see if any return a response code other than 403.
-The user agent list is the one from SecLists (include link).
+The user agent list is the one from SecLists (https://github.com/danielmiessler/SecLists/blob/master/Fuzzing/User-Agents/UserAgents.fuzz.txt).
 Given the number of user agents it will only print ones that have a response code other than 403.

 -**Remote File Inclusion** - this requires that the attacker machine has PHP installed and that `allow_url_fopen` is enabled to allow Remote File Inclusion.
 It will start a PHP server and attempt to fetch the target URL by way of Remote File Inclusion from that PHP Server. **NOTE:** the RFI method is not included in the `--all` flag and must be specifically called.